WRTeam-in/elms-doc/support/index.md

 - Web application solutions
 - Custom software development

 We take pride in delivering quality solutions to customers across the globe.
-Our expertise in educational technology has allowed us to create eSchool, a comprehensive school management system designed to meet the needs of modern educational institutions.
+Our expertise in educational technology has allowed us to create eLMS, a comprehensive school management system designed to meet the needs of modern educational institutions.

 **Visit our website**: [https://wrteam.in](https://wrteam.in)

 ---

-Thank you for choosing eSchool.
+Thank you for choosing eLMS.
 We look forward to supporting your journey toward digital transformation in education!